Erratum: Anisotropy in the EoS of Magnetized Quark Matter [Phys Rev C91, 065205 (2015)]: Final remarks

 Therefore within the su(3) NJL model, a non negligible effect of the magnetic field on the quark star structure close to the surface and in the interior is expected even for $B\sim 10^{18}$ G. Taking as reference the calculation done in \cite{rezzolla2012} using pure toroidal magnetic field equilibrium models of relativistic stars for both non-rotating and rotating hadronic stars, fields as large as $10^{18}$ G were obtained on the equatorial plane deep inside the star.
 In this calculation, however, the magnetic field effects on the EOS have been neglected.

 We have then looked at the pressure anisotropy obtained from the components of the energy-momentum tensor that define the parallel and the perpendicular pressure contributions and examined the relation between parallel and perpendicular pressures for both scenarios described above when the magnetic field is fixed and also when the baryonic density is kept constant.
 We have observed that the larger the magnetic field intensity, the larger the discontinuities in the perpendicular pressure.
 It is important to note that the magnetization is not responsible for the complete picture, because it comes multiplied by the magnetic field in the calculation of the perpendicular pressure.
-In agreement with Refs. \cite{jorge, veronica} we have observed that when the densities are fixed, the parallel and perpendicular pressures are practically coincident up to very large magnetic fields, what could justify the use of isotropic matter {hydrostatic equations} in stellar calculations.
-However, the integration of the full relativistic hydrostatic equations still requires the inclusion of the magnetic field contributions which involve a $B^2$ term that gives rise to a quite large effect. \acknowledgements D.P.M. and M.B.P. are partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq-Brazil) and by Funda\c c\~{a}o de Amparo \`{a} Pesquisa e Inova\c c\~{a}o do Estado de Santa Catarina (FAPESC-Brazil), under project 2716/2012.
-C.P. acknowledges financial support by Project No. PEst-OE/FIS/UI0405/2014 developed under the initiative QREN financed by the UE/FEDER through the program COMPETE $-$ ``Programa Operacional Factores de Competitividade.
+In agreement with Refs. \cite{jorge, veronica} we have observed that when the densities are fixed, the parallel and perpendicular pressures are practically coincident up to very large magnetic fields, what could justify the use of isotropic matter hydrostatic equations in stellar calculations.
+However, the integration of the full relativistic hydrostatic equations still requires the inclusion of the magnetic field contributions which involve a $B^2$ term that gives rise to a quite large effect.

+At this point, we would like to emphasize that compact star macroscopic properties, as masses and radii were not computed because to trust our results we would need either a self-consistent model, as the one developed in \cite{Bocquet,Cardall,Micaela} or a simpler approach as the one in \cite{Mallick2} that uses a more appropriate space geometry.
+In \cite{Micaela} it was shown that the contribution to the EOS of magnetic fields of the order of $7\times 10^{17}$G are negligible on the determination of the maximum mass compared to the uncertainties existing among the EOS models.
+However, if we consider that a quark star is self bound, we may expect that magnetic fields $\sim 10^{19}$ G or larger exist in stable stars \cite{noronha2007,ferrer2010}, and, in this case, the effects of magnetic field on the EOS (see Fig. \ref{fig3}) are probably non negligible on the determination of the star structure.